NuSkooler/enigma-bbs/docs/installation/windows.md

 title: Windows Full Install
 ---

 ENiGMA½ will run on both 32bit and 64 bit Windows.
-If you want to run 16bit doors naively then you should use a 32 bit Windows.
+If you want to run 16bit doors natively then you should use a 32 bit Windows.

 ### Basic Instructions